 Clerestory windows, if they can be opened, allow breezes to circulate throughout the house.
-The downside is that, in summer months, extra heat can build up in the home.
+The downside is that, in the summer months, extra heat can build up in the home.
 Many homeowners will counteract this by using their air conditioner more, incurring greater expense and causing more strain on the energy system.

 Clerestory window size should be carefully considered.
 While large windows can give the room a fantastic view of the outside and a light and airy atmosphere, they can also affect the energy efficiency of the home.